Tender Port

 San Fruttuoso & Christ of the Abyss

 Medieval abbey accessible only by boat or hiking trail, nestled in a hidden cove with pebble beach where time moves at a different pace.
-But what draws divers from around the world lies underwater: Cristo degli Abissi, the Christ of the Abyss, a bronze statue placed seventeen meters beneath the surface on August 29, 1954.
+What draws divers from around the world lies underwater: Cristo degli Abissi, the Christ of the Abyss, a bronze statue placed seventeen meters beneath the surface on August 29, 1954.
 It was installed as a memorial to Dario Gonzatti, the first Italian to use SCUBA diving equipment, who died in these waters.
-Now the submerged Christ stands with arms raised toward the surface, hands open in benediction, protecting fishermen and scuba divers who pass through his underwater realm.
-On sunny days, shafts of light pierce the depths and illuminate his patina-green form — an otherworldly sight that turns diving into something close to pilgrimage.
-Boat trips from Portofino harbor run frequently (~€15-20 round-trip, 30 minutes each way).
-Abbey entry ~€8.
+Boat trips from Portofino harbor run frequently (approximately €15-20 round-trip, 30 minutes each way).
+Abbey entry approximately €8.
 Snorkeling and diving to see the statue can be arranged through local operators.
-Plan a half-day for those wanting something deeper than shopping and spritzes.
+Plan a half-day for this independent adventure.

 Santa Margherita Ligure

 Larger neighboring town 15 minutes by ferry (€8-10) or bus.
-Offers broader shopping, longer promenade, lower prices, and authentic local life beyond Portofino's tourist bubble.
+Offers broader options, longer promenade, lower prices, and authentic local life beyond Portofino's tourist bubble.
 Pretty harbor, palmetto-lined waterfront, Villa Durazzo gardens.
 Good option if Portofino feels too expensive or crowded.
 More accessible public facilities including restrooms.
 Consider for lunch if Portofino's prices intimidate.

 Local Food & Drink

 - Pesto alla Genovese: Basil pesto was born in nearby Liguria — fresh basil, pine nuts, Parmigiano, pecorino, garlic, olive oil.
 Tossed with trofie pasta or spread on focaccia.
 The real thing tastes nothing like jarred versions.
+Expect €16-22 for a plate of trofie al pesto.

 - Fresh Seafood: Grilled branzino (sea bass), anchovies marinated in lemon, seafood risotto, spaghetti alle vongole (clams).
 Mediterranean fish prepared simply with Ligurian herbs.
-Expensive but excellent.
+Expensive but excellent — main courses run €25-45.

 - Focaccia di Recco: Regional specialty — thin, crispy flatbread filled with soft stracchino cheese.
 Served hot, dripping with olive oil.
 Addictively good.
 Nearby Recco invented it, but Portofino restaurants make it well.

 - Ligurian White Wines: Vermentino and Pigato — crisp, aromatic whites that pair perfectly with seafood.
 Local production, widely available.
-Expect to pay €10-15/glass in Portofino.
+Expect to pay €10-15 per glass in Portofino.

 - Gelato: Multiple gelaterias offer artisanal flavors.
 Basil gelato (yes, really) is a Ligurian specialty worth trying.
 Expect €4-6 for a cone.